simurai/simurai.com/_posts/2012-12-03-step-animation.md

 ---

-There is an over a year old [jsFiddle](http://jsfiddle.net/simurai/CGmCe/) but I never got around to post it.. until today! ;-)

 If you don't wanna use gifs on your site and rather PNGs for better colors, but still be able to __animate__ them, here an option: